aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/drawing-shapes/add-circle-ellipse-to-postscript-ps/_index.md

 path.AddEllipse(new System.Drawing.RectangleF(250, 300, 150, 100));
 ```

-Similarly, a graphics path is created for the second ellipse, defining its position and dimensions.
+A second ellipse is defined lower on the page (y‑coordinate 300).

-## Step 7: Set Stroke and Draw the Ellipse
+### Step 7: Set Stroke and Draw the Ellipse

 ```csharp
 //Set stroke